SPA BREAKS AND REST & REVIVAL - TEN OF THE BEST

 Rosslare Co Wexford

-Kellys Resort Hotel & SpaPerhaps it’s because its history in the same family spans three centuries, so there’s not a lot they don’t know about keeping guests happy, but whatever the secret of their relaxed professionalism, the Kelly family’s renowned beachside hotel sums up all that is best about the sunny south-east for its many regular visitors.
-And Kelly’s is right up there at the top when it comes to offering the best onsite leisure facilities, with its two indoor swimming pools, and a destination ‘SeaSpa’ well-being centre with 11 treatment rooms, seawater vitality pool, steam room, rock sauna and much else besides.
-They’re famous for so many things it’s a case of take your pick - special events like their off season hobby weekends; great food from Executive Chef Eugene Callaghan and an excellent team, which somehow manages to please both the adventurous eater and conservative diners; their legendary wine list (always changing and excellent value, with many wines directly imported, some from Bill's brother-in-law Vincent Avril in Chateauneuf-du-Pape); the extraordinary art collection; the family activities and the many activities nearby...it’s a world apart.
+Kellys Resort Hotel & Spa Perhaps it’s because its history in the same family spans three centuries, so there’s not a lot they don’t know about keeping guests happy, but whatever the secret of their relaxed professionalism, the Kelly family’s renowned beachside hotel sums up all that is best about the sunny South-East for its many regular visitors.
+And Kelly’s is right up there at the top when it comes to offering the best onsite leisure facilities, with its two indoor swimming pools, and a destination ‘SeaSpa’ wellbeing centre with 11 treatment rooms, seawater vitality pool, steam room, rock sauna and much else besides.
+With half board midweek spa breaks offering ‘… the ultimate sanctuary to soothe both body and mind’ from about €540, it’s good value too.
+They’re famous for so many things, it’s a case of take your pick - special events include their famous off season hobby weekends; there’s great food in a range of different styles (don’t miss the wonderfully atmospheric Sea Rooms Restaurant) and their legendary wine list is always changing, with many wines directly imported, some from Bill's brother-in-law Vincent Avril in Chateauneuf-du-Pape).
+Then there’s the extraordinary art collection; the wonderful kitchen gardens; the family activities and so much to do nearby...it’s a world apart.

 The G Hotel